coredashio/community/README.md

 **NOTE**: The goals section is still evolving and should be expected to change as we get more people and projects involved in this effort.

+We aim to make CoreDash easy to use by not requiring highly specialized skills to be able to benefit from these tools and dashboards.
+Anyone with basic web front end skills (Javascript, etc.) should be able to create dashboard widgets and screens and connect them to a variety of data sources without needing to write complex code or be a sys admin / DevOps expert.
+We hope that by making these technologies more inclusive to people with a wide variety of skills, we can open the field to a larger set of well established users who create and customize dashboard screens.

 Goals are broken down into two sections: 1) Dashboards and 2) Ease of querying.

 **Dashboards**: